LoopKit/loopdocs/docs/gh-actions/gh-customize.md

 **Your existing fork is from a username other than LoopKit**

-If your fork is from loopnlearn then you need to follow the directions (that are not written yet) on the loopandlearn dot org website.
+If your fork is from loopnlearn and you want additional customizations, it is easist to delete that fork, make a new one from LoopKit, add the 6 Secrets to the new fork and as part of the changes to build_loop.yml, add the [Loop and Learn: LnL Patches](https://www.loopandlearn.org/custom-code/#lnl-patches) and you additional customizations.

 If you know this is a fork you do not care about, you can delete the repository.